SebastianM-C/StorageGraphs.jl/README.md

 Note: `NamedTuple`s with a single element must use a comma.
 (`(a=1,)` is not the same as `(a=1)`)

-This package used a `MetaDiGraph` from [MetaGraphs.jl](https://github.com/JuliaGraphs/MetaGraphs.jl) for the graph and metadata.
+This package provides a custom a `AbstractGraph` type called `StorageGraph` (similar to `MetaDiGraph`s in [MetaGraphs.jl](https://github.com/JuliaGraphs/MetaGraphs.jl)).
 The metadata is stored in dictionaries with the keys being given by vertices or edges.
+For nodes the data is in the `g.data` field, while for edges in `g.paths`.
 There are two ways of querying the data in the
 graph: by using indexing and by using the relationships with other nodes.

 - For the first kind, we can use `findnodes(g, :name)` to get an array of